We have 11 branches across Northern Ireland.Branch Finder

 We have a contractual basis for processing personal data during the recruitment process and for keeping records of the process.
 Processing data from job applicants allows us to manage the recruitment process, access and confirm a candidate’s suitability for employment and decide to whom to offer a job.

-We also have a legitimate interest in carrying out criminal records checks in the interests of ensuring that appointed staff are fit and proper to undertake a job in the Society.
+We also have a legitimate interest in carrying out criminal records checks in the interests of ensuring that appointed staff are fit and proper to undertake a job with the Society.

 We may also need to process data from job applicants to respond to and defend legal claims.

-If your application is unsuccessful, we may keep your personal data on file in case there are future employment opportunities for which you may be suited.
-We will ask for your consent before we keep your data for this purpose and you are free to withdraw your consent at any time by contacting the Data Protection Officer, whose details are provided at the end of this document.
+If your application is unsuccessful, we will hold your personal data on file for a period of 18 months in case there are future employment opportunities for which you may be suited.
+We will ask for your consent should we need or wish to hold your data on file for longer.
+If you do provide your consent, you are free to withdraw this consent at any time by contacting the Data Protection Officer, whose details are provided at the end of this document.

 We will keep the amount of personal information collected and the extent of any processing to a minimum.